jwargo/ReactiveConf-2017/readme.md

 ![Visual Studio App Center: Deployments List](images/figure-01.png)

 Now, create the different revisions of the app using whatever source control mechanism that works for you.
 Usually you'll just put them into different branches in your code repository.
-With those in place, plublish each revision to its own CodePush Deployment in VSAC.
+With those in place, publish each revision to its own CodePush Deployment in VSAC.
 For my example app, I published the RevisionA variant of the app to CodePush using the following command:

 	code-push release-react MyApp android --d RevisionA